Books & LiteratureEntertainment & CultureFacts & TriviaPeople

 In 1953, J.D.
 Salinger published a collection of seven stories from The New Yorker, as well as two stories that were rejected by the magazine.
 Nine Stories received positive reviews and was a commercial success, spending three months on the New York Times bestseller list.

-Click on the book to buy Nine Stories by J.D.
+Click to buy Nine Stories by J.D.
 Salinger!

 55. J.D.
 Salinger refused to allow the illustration of Nine Stories on its dust jacket